moved that Bill , be read the second time and referred to a committee.

 I am also thinking of all the fishers.
 It is the same thing.
 There are fish quotas.
 They will have to buy equipment, a boat or assorted fishing gear and repair nets.
 There are a lot of expenses to cover for an industry that is not being supported either, not in the regions or anywhere else.
 My colleagues in British Columbia or my colleagues in Atlantic Canada might say exactly the same thing about this industry that might not have a big enough next generation.

-All the discussions we have here, all the recommendations we hear, all that delays our providing help—all of this stalling—only make these sectors of the economy even more fragile.
+All the discussions we have here, all the recommendations we hear, all of the delays that are holding up our response, only make these sectors of the economy even more fragile.

 I wanted to symbolically include the issue of fishing, which is related to agriculture.
 To me, these sectors are in similar situations.